 - Building design with a focus on CADD, structures, construction methods & professional practices

 - Graphic Design (various)

-In the US, there are currently 34 states that require architects to hold a professional degree in architecture from one of the 123 schools of architecture accredited by the National Architectural Accrediting Board (NAAB) with individual state licensing requirements found on the National Council of Architectural Registration Boards (NCARB) website.
+In the US, there are currently 34 states that require architects to hold a professional degree in architecture from an accredited professional degree program.
+The 123 schools of architecture accredited by the National Architectural Accrediting Board (NAAB) with individual state licensing requirements can be found on the National Council of Architectural Registration Boards (NCARB) website.
 In the states that do not stipulate such requirements, applicants may receive their license with 8-13 years of relevant work experience (in addition to a high school diploma).
-However, it should be noted that most architects in these states still obtain their professional degree in architecture.
+However, it should be noted that most architects in these states still obtain their professional accredited degree in architecture.

 Education & Training: How To Become An Architect